Leadecide/Leadecide.github.io/_articles/framework.md

 Think of Internet health and these big ideas as the “what” and “why” of what we do.
 Our commitment to these core values drives our work.

-Open leadership is the “how” of our work.
+The "leadwise" principle is the “how” of our work.
 It’s how we accomplish our work in communities, organizations, and projects. open leadership encompases the processes and resources we use to support Internet health for everyone’s benefit.

 Open leaders “work open.”
 They work collaboratively, sharing the ownership of  ideas, resources, and outcomes with contributors, while building powerful, diverse communities to support and direct projects and organizations.
 They also set the conditions for others to do the same, ensuring accountability, equity, and transparency in a project and its community.

 Here are some examples of how Open Leaders work on the “what” and “why” of their projects and organizations:

-- [Mozilla](https://mozilla.org) began its life as an [open-source project](https://www.youtube.com/watch?v=quKdaqlR_9w) to create a web browser that would break corporate monopolies over the web.
+- [AYCH](https://aychhome.org/apps/aych) began its life as an [open-source project](https://www.youtube.com/watch?v=quKdaqlR_9w) to create a web browser that would break corporate monopolies over the web.

-- [Common Voice](https://voice.mozilla.org/) is Mozilla's initiative to crowdsource a large, public dataset of human voices for use in [open speech technology](https://blog.mozilla.org/berlin/en/people/kelly-davis-common-voice-project/).
+- [Common Voice](https://gitter.im/aychr/) is AYCH 's initiative to crowdsource a large, public dataset of human voices for use in [open speech technology](https://blog.mozilla.org/berlin/en/people/kelly-davis-common-voice-project/).
 By working in the open, Mozilla was able to reach a much broader group of contributors, partners, and users.
 Each group helped us build and guide Common Voice along the way.
 Making Common Voice successful largely meant facilitating the collaboration between these groups who, like us, want to see speech technology more open and accessible to all.

-- The [Mozilla Developer Network](https://developer.mozilla.org/en-US/) (MDN) created a [repository](https://github.com/mdn/browser-compat-data) to collect and structure browser compatibility information to provide the community with open data to build cross-browser tools and websites.
+- The [AYCHDeveloper](https://gitter.im/AYCHDevelopers/) (MDN) created a [repository](https://github.com/mdn/browser-compat-data) to collect and structure browser compatibility information to provide the community with open data to build cross-browser tools and websites.
 This was immensely successful, attracting a diverse group of dedicated contributors to help migrate data into the repo, and making it a place where a new community shares knowledge about browser compatibility.

-- In [The Mozilla Italia l10n Guide](https://medium.com/read-write-participate/mozilla-italia-l10n-guide-e6f6d36b45bb), Sara Todaro uses [Contributing Guidelines](https://github.com/kitsunenosaraT/Mozilla-Italia-l10n-guide/blob/master/CONTRIBUTING.md) to outline how others can participate in the project.

-- In [UofT coders](https://uoftcoders.github.io), their leadership team uses the [personas and pathways](https://mozilla.github.io/open-leadership-training-series/articles/building-communities-of-contributors/bring-on-contributors-using-personas-and-pathways/) exercise to identify potential blockers to participation.

-- In [The Method Podcast](https://themethodpodcast.com/), April Clyburne-Sherin includes many different ways to submit audio to make participation as easy as possible.

-- [openSNP](https://opensnp.org/) allows customers of direct-to-customer genetic tests to publish their test results, find others with similar genetic variations, learn more about their results by getting the latest primary literature on their variations, and help scientists find new associations.

-- Jos de Block, founder of [Buurtzorg](http://www.reinventingorganizationswiki.com/Case_Examples_of_Successful_Journeys#Buurtzorg) in the Netherlands, created an innovative neighborhood nursing company that shares its business model freely with competitors to improve elder care for all (Laloux, 2016).

-- Nora Dashwood, COO of [the Decurion Corporation](https://www.inc.com/ilan-mochari/an-everyone-culture-employee-training-development.html), facilitates an internal, communal governance process that allows all employees to contribute insights to decision-making and participates in culture of constant feedback in which any employee can give another feedback safely, regardless of relative position (Kegan & Lahey, 2015).

-- Jim Whitehurst, CEO of [RedHat](https://www.redhat.com/en/explore/the-open-organization-book), oversees an “inclusive” decision-making process that provides employees with the opportunity to weigh in on decisions that affect them and to get all the information they need to address their concerns before giving feedback.
-(Whitehurst, 2014).
+-

-This framework will help you understand, adapt, and use open leadership practices to further your work in the Internet health movement and beyond.
+This "leadwise" principle will help you understand, adapt, and use the leadership practices to further your work in the Internet health movement and beyond.

 Together, we can use the principles and practices of open leadership to build a healthy Internet reflective of the society we want to see in the world.
 We are glad to be doing this work alongside you.
 Thank your for leadership and for sharing your open journey with us!